By Ruth Bayang

 Both Harrell and González are running to be Seattle’s next mayor.

 During an Oct.
-24 fundraiser at Tai Tung Restaurant, Harrell spoke exclusively to the Northwest Asian Weekly and said that he was “sad and angry” when he first saw the ad.
+25 gathering at Tai Tung Restaurant, Harrell spoke exclusively to the Northwest Asian Weekly and said that he was “sad and angry” when he first saw the ad.

 “I want to run on issues and I would rather debate on policies with my opponent.
 It’s a poor display of leadership.”